aws/aws-dotnet-deploy/site/content/docs/deployment-projects/cdk-project.md

 ### Configuration

-The settings collected in the deploy tool are passed into the CDK project and then deserialized into the `Configuration` object defined in the project.
-If you add new settings to the recipe file you will need to add the Id of the new settings to the `Configuration`.
+The settings collected in the deploy tool are passed into the CDK project and then deserialized into the `Configuration` object.
+If you add new settings to the recipe file you will need to add the Id of the new settings to the `Configuration` object.
 If you added an `Object` setting with a collection of child settings then you need to create a new type with the child setting ids as properties on the new type.
 Then add a new property on the `Configuration` type for the new type with the property name being the id of the `Object` setting.

-The `Configuration` object follows the same pattern as descibed above putting configuration in the `Generated` directory.
-The `Configuration` type is a partial type and there is also a partial `Configuration.cs` file outside of the `Generated` directory where custom settings should be added.
+The `Configuration` object follows the same `Generated` directory pattern described above.
+Custom settings should be added to the partial `Configuration.cs` file outside of the `Generated` directory.